- Why do flipped selfies look weird?

 - Why do I look better in selfies?

-- Why do I look bad in selfies?
+- Why do I look bad in pictures but good in real life?

 Why do flipped selfies look weird?